101 Cooking For Two

 👇For complete step-by-step instructions, scroll down to the printable recipe card or keep reading for tips, flavor options, and serving ideas.

-🤔The Best Internal Temperature for Chicken Thighs is 185°F
+🌡️ The Best Internal Temperature for Chicken Thighs

-The best internal temperature for grilled chicken thighs is 185°F to 195°F. At this range, the connective tissue breaks down, giving you juicy, tender meat instead of stringy and chewy results.
+The best internal temperature for chicken thighs is about 185°F. That’s where connective tissue breaks down, giving tender, juicy meat instead of stringy or chewy texture.

 Save this recipe!